chgasparoto/clash-royale-api/README.md

 ## How to use

 1. Go to [Clash Royale Developer Website](https://developer.clashroyale.com) to get your Token;
-2. You can use your Token injecting directly inside the constructor or you can use an environment variable to store it;
+2. You can use your Token injecting directly inside the client constructor or you can use an environment variable to store it;
-3. By default `axios` is used to call the API, if you want to use a different HTTP client, you must provide it as the second argument of the constructor.
+3. By default `axios` is used to call the API, if you want to use a different HTTP client, you must provide it as the second argument of the client constructor.

 #### Importing with Commonjs style